nitindermohan/oak-new-docs/content/docs/manuals/app-catalog/nginx-server.md

 Now the `curlv4` will perform a `curl` request to `nginx`, then it will fail.
 Oakestra will re-deploy a new `curlv4` instance, so the cycle will continue.

 #### Scale up the Nginx service

+Now lets try to increase the number of Nginx server instances to see the balancing in action.
 Let's fetch the Nginx's Service ID using
 ```bash
 oak s s
 ```

+Copy the service ID displayed.
 Then let's deploy a second Nginx instance using:
 ```bash
 oak s d <Nginx Service's ID>
 ```

-By running `oak s s` you should now see two instances of the Nginx service running.
+If everything goes well, you should see two instances of the Nginx service operations by running `oak s s` command.
 ```bash
 ╭──────────────┬──────────────────────────┬────────────────┬────────────┬──────────────────────────╮
 │ Service Name │ Service ID               │ Instances      │ App Name   │ App ID                   │